robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 I pick up the old 20" rims and drop off the newly painted rear Challenge grill.

 ### 7/21/2022 - 58 days after drop off
 Vlad says a shipment of parts arrived on my car and they are ready to begin work.
 Vlad offers to sell me his Ferrari 360 Challenge wheels for $2,300.
-I declined, wish I hadn't.
+I declined.

 ### 7/25/2022 - 62 days after drop off
 Steering rack arrives.